Gobliu/LUFNet-CPC2026/ReadMe.md

   Small example datasets for pipeline testing and debugging.

 - **Full dataset of 3D Lennard–Jones**
-  The full dataset (MD/MC trajectories, energies, and forces) is deposited on Zenodo.
+  The full dataset is deposited on Zenodo, with a detailed description provided in the attached file `xxx.csv`.
   DOI: (to be added)

 Update dataset paths in `train_config.yaml` to use the full dataset.